meanbee/docker-magento/README.md

 the container with the following environment variable set (replacing the `{}` placeholders with appropriate values):

     XDEBUG_CONFIG="remote_host={IP_ADDRESS} idekey={IDEKEY}"

+# Xdebug docker
+You need to add an environment variable inside docker-compose-common to enable exdebug to work with PHPStorm

+    XDEBUG_CONFIG: "remote_connect_back=1 idekey=phpstorm remote_enable=1"

 # Command Line Tools